Skip to the content.

 Workshop Topic and Content

-Human languages are inherently ambiguous and understanding language input is subject to interpretation and complex contextual dependencies.
+Human languages are inherently ambiguous, and understanding language input is subject to interpretation and complex contextual dependencies.
 Nevertheless, the main body of research in NLP is still based on the assumption that ambiguities and other types of underspecification can and have to be resolved.
-This workshop will provide a platform for research that embraces variability in human language and aims to represent and evaluate the uncertainty that arises from it, and from modeling tools themselves.
+This workshop will provide a platform for research that embraces variability in human language and aims to represent and evaluate the uncertainty that arises from it and the modeling tools themselves.

 Workshop Topics